Sally Hemings: Early life

-Sally Hemings was born about 1773 to Elizabeth (Betty) Hemings (1735–1807), a woman also born into slavery.
-Sally's father was their slave owner John Wayles (1715–1773).
-Betty's parents were another enslaved woman, a "full-blooded African", and a white English sea captain, whose surname was Hemings.
-Annette Gordon-Reed speculates that Betty's mother's name was Parthena (or Parthenia), based on the wills of Francis Eppes IV and John Wayles.
-Captain Hemings tried to purchase them from Eppes, but the planter refused.
-Upon Eppes' passing, Parthena and Betty were inherited by his daughter, Martha Eppes, who took them with her as personal slaves upon her marriage to Wayles.
+Sally Hemings was born about 1773 to the enslaved Elizabeth "Betty" Hemings and her mother's owner, John Wayles.
+Betty's parents were a "full-blooded African" enslaved woman and a white English sea captain surnamed Hemings.
+Captain Hemings tried to purchase his daughter Betty from their enslaver, Francis Eppes, but the planter refused out of curiosity about how the mixed ethnicities would turn out in Betty.
+Upon Eppes' death his daughter, Martha Eppes, inherited Betty, and took her as a personal slave upon her marriage to Wayles.

-John Wayles was the son of Edward and Ellen (née Ashburner) Wayles, both from Lancaster, England.
+Wayles was born to Edward and Ellen (née Ashburner) Wayles, in Lancaster, England.
 Following Martha's death, Wayles remarried and was widowed twice more.
-Several sources assert that, Wayles took Betty Hemings as his concubine, and had six children by her during the last 12 years of his life, the youngest of these being Sally Hemings.
+Several sources assert that Wayles took Betty Hemings as his concubine and that Sally was the youngest of the six children they had during the last 12 years of his life.
 These children were younger half-siblings to his daughters by his wives.
-His first child, Martha Wayles (named after her mother, John Wayles' first wife), married the young planter and future president Thomas Jefferson.
+His first child, Martha Wayles (named after her mother, Wayles' first wife), married the young planter and future president Thomas Jefferson.

 The children of Betty Hemings and John Wayles were three-quarters European in ancestry and fair-skinned.
-According to the 1662 Virginia Slave Law, children born to enslaved mothers were considered enslaved people under the principle of partus sequitur ventrem: the enslaved status of a child followed that of the mother.
-Betty and her children, including Sally Hemings and all Sally's children, were legally slaves, even though the fathers were their white slave owners and the children were of majority-white ancestry.
+According to the 1662 Virginia Slave Law, children born to enslaved mothers were considered enslaved under the principle of partus sequitur ventrem: the enslaved status of a child followed that of the mother.
+Betty and her children, including Sally Hemings and all Sally's children, were legally enslaved even though the fathers were their white enslavers and the children were of majority-European ancestry.

-After John Wayles died in 1773, his daughter Martha and her husband, Thomas Jefferson, inherited the Hemings family among a total of 135 enslaved people from Wayles' estate, along with 11000 acres of land.
-The youngest of the six Wayles-Hemings children was Sally, an infant that year and about 25 years younger than Martha.
-She, her siblings, their mother, and various other enslaved people were brought to Monticello, Jefferson's home.
-As the mixed-race Wayles-Hemings children grew up at Monticello, they were trained and given assignments as skilled artisans and domestic servants, at the top of the enslaved hierarchy.
-Betty Hemings' other children and their descendants, also mixed race, were bestowed privileged assignments, as well.
-None worked in the fields.
+John Wayles died in 1773 and the next year his daughter Martha and her husband, Thomas Jefferson, inherited the Hemings family among a total of 135 enslaved people from Wayles' estate, along with 11000 acres of land.
+Sally was an infant that year and about 25 years younger than Martha.
+She, her siblings, their mother Betty, and various other enslaved people were brought to Monticello, Jefferson's home.
+The mixed-race Wayles-Hemings children grew up at Monticello at the top of the enslaved hierarchy, and as such were trained and given assignments as skilled artisans and domestic servants.
+Betty Hemings' other children and their descendants, also mixed race, were bestowed privileged assignments as well.
+None worked in the fields, but were still enslaved people without any legal status or rights.

+Appearance

+The formerly enslaved Isaac (Granger) Jefferson described Hemings' physical appearance as "Sally was mighty near white.
+Sally was very handsome, long straight hair down her back".
+Jefferson's grandson Thomas Jefferson Randolph recalled her as "Light colored and decidedly good looking".
+She was 14 years old when she went to Europe, but stayed briefly with Abigail Adams in London before going to Jefferson in Paris, and Adams, who did not know her age, thought she appeared 15 or 16 at that time.